-If you believe you have been hacked or a company that is hosting your account has been hacked the most important thing you should do is change your passwords.
+If you believe your computer or the company hosting your account was hacked, the most important thing to do is change your passwords.

 Reset your passwords

-Your account and account details are what most hackers want.
+Your account details are what most hackers want.
 If you cannot log into your account, try resetting your password.
-If resetting your password does not work, or the e-mail associated with the account no longer works look for an account recovery option.
-If all options fail to reset the account, you must contact the company to have them intervene.
+If resetting your password or the e-mail address associated with the account no longer work, look for an account recovery option.
+If all these options fail, you must contact the company directly to have them intervene.

-- A password should never be easy to guess.
+- Make your passwords more complex; add numbers and symbols to them.
 Passwords like 1234, password, etc. are easy to guess.

 - Don't use passwords that you've used in the past.

-Note: If you are using the same password for other accounts (which is not advised) you need to change your other account passwords to a different password.
-Once a hacker determines your username and password that information is stored and often shared and can be used to compromise other accounts.
+If you are using the same password for other accounts (which is not advised), you need to change your other account passwords to be something different.
+Once a hacker determines your username and password, that information can compromise other accounts.

-Tip: If you have a difficult time remembering all your passwords use a password manager to store them safely.
+If you have a difficult time remembering all your passwords, use a password manager to store them safely.